-- If your pet must be outdoors, provide access to plenty of cold water and shade.
+- If your pet must be outdoors, provide access to plenty of water and shaded areas.
 Add ice cubes so the water stays cold for longer, and give them the option to go back inside where there’s air conditioning.

 - On extra-hot or humid days, schedule your walks in the early morning before the sun has come all the way up.
 Wait for the sun to set for evening walks when the outside temperature drops.
 The hours between 10 a.m.-4 p.m. are going to be the hottest.

 - Note: Don’t force your dog walker to take your dog for regular-length walks during the hotter hours.
 Instead, ask them to take them out just to do their business, then go inside for some playtime.

 - Do not EVER leave your dog in a hot, parked car.
 There are 31 states that have some sort of “hot car” law protecting dogs locked in cars.
 Some of them will grant civic immunity to people who break in to rescue a distressed animal from a vehicle.

 - Test the ground temperature by placing your hand on the ground.
 If it’s too hot for you, it’s likely too hot for your dog’s paw pads.

 - Carry extra water for you and your dog during long hikes or walks in warm temperatures.

 - If your dog typically wears a muzzle, leave it off.
 Muzzles restrict their ability to pant.
 Dogs need to pant in order to keep cool.

 - If you have the outdoor space, you can keep your dogs cool by getting an inexpensive kiddie pool for them to dip their paws in on a hot summer day with high temperatures.
 Dogs sweat through their paws, so just standing in cool water can help regulate their body temperature.